THE VOELKER LABORATORY

-This set of pages describes some ongoing and past research projects - with lots of pictures from the field to help you visualize the fun part of the process.
-You can also drag down on the "Research" tab to find highlights from the Millennium Redwood Project and other past research.
+This set of pages describes ongoing and past research projects - with lots of pictures from the field to help give you a feel for field data collection.
+You can also drag down on the "Research" tab to find highlights from the Millennium Redwood Project and other research from further in the past.

 _____________________________________________________________________________________________________________________________________